 Lymphatic filariasis or elephantiasis is a parasitic disease caused by microscopic, thread-like worms that only live in the human lymph system.
 It is spread from person to person by mosquitoes.
 It is transmitted by different types of mosquitoes, mainly by the Culex mosquito.
 The infection involves asymptomatic, acute, and chronic conditions:

-• The majority of infections are asymptomatic; however, they still cause damage to the lymphatic system and the kidneys, and alter the body's immune system.
+• The majority of infections are asymptomatic; however, they still cause damage to the lymphatic system and the kidneys and alter the body's immune system.

 • Acute episodes of local inflammation involve skin, lymph nodes and lymphatic vessels.
 They often accompany chronic lymphoedema or elephantiasis.